Trey Hendrickson: 2023

 Hendrickson signed a contract extension through the 2025 season on July 27, 2023.
 During the Bengals' training camp, Hendrickson was involved in a scuffle with newly signed left tackle Orlando Brown, leading to Hendrickson suffering from superficial wounds.
 Hendrickson recorded his first sack of the season in Week 1 against the Browns.
 Hendrickson had his first breakout game of the season in Week 3 against the Rams, sacking Matthew Stafford twice, and recording seven total tackles.
-The Bengals' Week 5 matchup against the Arizona Cardinals saw Hendrickson have his best single game performance of the season, recording 2.5 sacks, one of which being a strip sack to force a fumble, as well as six total tackles in the game.
-He made one sack in both the Bengals' Week 6 and 8 games, against the Seattle Seahawks and San Francisco 49ers, respectively.
+In the Bengals' Week 5 matchup against the Arizona Cardinals, Hendrickson had his best single game performance of the season, recording 2.5 sacks, one was a strip sack resulting in a fumble, as well as six tackles in the game.
+He had a sack in both the Bengals' Week 6 and 8 games, against the Seattle Seahawks and San Francisco 49ers, respectively.
 Hendrickson also forced a fumble in the latter game against the 49ers.

 Hendrickson had a seven-week streak of at least one sack per game, beginning with the Bengals' Week 11 game against the Baltimore Ravens, with a notable moment occurring during the Bengals' Week 15 game against the Vikings, where Hendrickson broke his own record as the Bengals' single-season sack leader, as a sack on Vikings' quarterback Nick Mullens was his 15th sack of the season.
-His streak ended with the final game of the Bengals' season, only being credited with half a sack.
+Hendrickson's streak ended with the final game of the Bengals' season, only being credited with half a sack.
 Hendrickson finished the season with 17.5 sacks, again setting the Bengals single-season sack record (previously held by his 2021 total of 14), and a career high 43 tackles.
 He was tied with Josh Hines-Allen for the second most sacks in NFL for the season, only behind T. J. Watt.
 Hendrickson was selected to his third consecutive Pro Bowl.
 He was ranked 77th by his fellow players on the NFL Top 100 Players of 2024 and selected to the PFWA All-NFL team for the second time.

 2024

 In Week 9 of the 2024 season, against the Las Vegas Raiders, Hendrickson had four sacks in the 41–24 victory, earning AFC Defensive Player of the Week.
 In Week 18, he recorded 3.5 sacks in a 19–17 win over the Steelers, earning his second Defensive Player of the Week award of the season.
 He led the league with 17.5 sacks, along with 46 tackles, six passes defensed, and two forced fumbles, and was named first-team All-Pro for 2024.
+He was ranked 14th by his fellow players on the NFL Top 100 Players of 2025.